stellarscripts/stellar_firma_transcripts/_posts/2020-09-25-stellarfirmaseason2bloopers-part2.md

 #### RACHEL

-Feels wrong not doing it as waaay!
+Feels wrong not doing it as 'waaay'!

 #### TIM

-Okay, you can do it as 'a way'.
+Okay, you can do it as a 'way'.
 Let's do-- let's do another take but with the [Marsha](https://www.youtube.com/watch?v=YRLAjR3-Ax4&ab_channel=sarcastor6) way.

 #### RACHEL